Planning a reunion at Lake Tahoe? Use Reunly free - guest list, RSVPs, budget, schedule, name tags.Start free →▶ Demo

 Kid-friendly

 Two-hour Emerald Bay cruise from Zephyr Cove (Nevada south shore); brunch and sunset options.
-Great for older relatives.
+Group rates for 20+.
+The easy-day activity for grandparents.

 Official source ↗